What is climate change?

 What about the pause?

-In the last few years, there has been a lot of talk about a pause in global warming.
-Commentators argued that since 1998, there had been no significant global warming despite ever increasing amounts of carbon dioxide being emitted.
+Some commentators have argued that since 1998, there had been no significant global warming despite ever increasing amounts of carbon dioxide being emitted.
+This is the so-called "pause" in warming.
 Scientists have tried to explain this in a number of ways.

 These include: